hannibunny/mlbook/ml/transformer/attention.md

 ```

 As depicted in {ref}`image Seq2Seq-Encoder-Decoder<seqMT>`, the encoder processes the input sequence and compresses the information into a fixed-length **context vector c**.
-For example if the input-sequence are the words of a sentence, the context vector is also called sentence embedding.
+For example if the input-sequence are the words of a sentence, the context vector is also called **sentence embedding**.
 In general the context-vector is calculated by

 $$
 c=h_{e,T}, \quad \mbox{where} \quad h_{e,i} = f(x_i,h_{e,i-1}) \quad  \forall i \in [1,T],